nus-cs2030/1718-s2/docs/lab2a.md

 - Every time a customer is being served, we generate a "done" event and schedule it (just like we did it in Lab 1).
 - The "done" event generated will have a timestamp of $T$ + now, where $T$ is _no longer constant `SERVICE_TIME`_, but instead is generated with the method `genServiceTime` from the class `RandomGenerator`.

+!!! note "ADDITIONAL REQUIREMENT"
+	How long it takes to service a customer depends on the customer (what service is required or how many items is in the shopping cart).
+Hence, in this lab, we would like the service time to be a property associated with the customer.
+In other words, the service time should be a member of the `Customer` class and is initialized when the customer arrives.

 Note that _we should only have a single random number generator_ in the simulation. (hint: what access modifier should we use?)